-Examples of very high needs - a student
+Examples of very high needs.

-has extremely delayed cognitive development and at age 5 their developmental level is similar to that of an infant around 12 months old — for example, they’re learning to wave bye-bye, to take turns at making sounds, to respond to their name, to imitate a simple action, to smile at a familiar person.
+has extremely delayed cognitive development and at age five their developmental level is similar to that of an infant around 12 months old – for example, they’re learning to wave bye-bye, to take turns at making sounds, to respond to their name, to imitate a simple action, to smile at a familiar person.

 relies totally on sign language for all communication.